kamrulcodes/HTML5-Explained/README.md

 # HTML5 Explained
-This is a detail HTML5 file with all the important HTML5 tags explained using comment.
+This ("html5 explained.htm") is a detail HTML5 file with all the important HTML5 tags explained using comments.

 HTML pages are basically text files with .htm or .html extension.